thinkingmonkey00/app-framework/docs/contribution/architecture.md

 ## How it works

 - App Framework is installed as NPM module in an empty project folder by the end user.
-After the installation, App Framework completed the project folder to be ready for GitHub publishing and contains a running basic app code base
+After the installation, App Framework completes the project folder to be ready for GitHub publishing and contains a running basic app code base
 - The end user calls scripts to support his workflow, which calls in fact files in the App Framwork module scripts folder
 - The end user configures plugins, which extends the basic Vue app by mixins, located in the App Framework client code folder